JeongHyunJin/Pix2PixCC/README.md

 * Flags: see *pix2pixCC_Options.py* for all the training and test flags.
 > Before running the model, you have to check or adjust the options for your input and target datasets.

-     # data option in BaseOption class
+     # data setting in BaseOption class
      --dataset_name: 'pix2pixCC' (default)
      --data_format_input: 'tif' (default)
      --data_format_target: 'tif' (default)